 date on which the United States Court of Appeals decided my case was 14, 2020 [] No petition for rehearing was timely filed in my case.
-[X] A timely petition for rehearing was denied by the United States Court of Appeals on the following date: August 4, 2020, and a copy of the order denying rehearing appears in AppendixA [] An extension of time to file the petition for a writ of certiorari was granted to and including (date) on (date) in Application NoA The in Application NoA jurisdiction of this Court is invoked under 25 U.S.C. §1254(1). or case in Application No A jurisdiction of this Court is invoked under 25 U.S.C. §1254(1). es from state courts: or case in Application No A jurisdiction of this Court is invoked under 25 U.S.C. §1254(1). or case in Application No A jurisdiction of this Court is invoked under 25 U.S.C. §1254(1). es from state courts:
+[X] A timely petition for rehearing was denied by the United States Court of Appeals on the following date: August 4, 2020, and a copy of the order denying rehearing appears in AppendixA [] An extension of time to file the petition for a writ of certiorari was granted to and including (date) on (date) in Application No A The in Application NoA ] For case in Application No A urisdiction of this Court is invoked under 25 U.S.C. §1254(1). ] For case in Application No A furisdiction of this Court is invoked under 25 U.S.C. §1254(1). s from state courts: